Soumyabrata/Soumyabrata.github.io/index.md

 #### Recent News
++ (April 2026): [<a href="https://conference.iemss.org/about/2026-organising-committee/">Chairing</a>] the 13th International Congress on Environmental Modelling and Software (iEMSs 2026), providing research leadership in convening an international forum in Dublin advancing interdisciplinary environmental modelling and AI systems.
+Join us in Dublin in July 2026.
 + (January 2026): After a very rewarding time at University College Dublin, I'm delighted to have joined Trinity College Dublin (TCD) as an Associate Professor in the School of Computer Science and Statistics.
 + [<a href="https://soumyabrata.github.io/news/">older news</a>]